-The charge may be increased to aggravated sexual assault in cases where bodily injury was caused or the defendant attempted murder against the victim.
+The charge may be increased to aggravated sexual assault in cases where a bodily injury was caused or the defendant attempted murder against the victim.
 A fear of death or serious bodily injury on behalf of the victim can also prompt the greater charge of aggravated sexual assault.
 The use of a weapon, more than one assailant, and the use of “date rape drugs” can all complicate sexual assault charges, as well.
 Assaulting a minor child or an elderly adult constitutes the crime of aggravated sexual assault, whether any of these other conditions are present or not.

-A sexual assault charge is usually a second degree felony, says Find Law, carrying a term of imprisonment of two to 20 years and/or a fine of up to $10,000.
-A first degree charge may be filed, if the defendant was barred from marrying the victim or from living with the defendant in marriage-like conditions.
+A sexual assault charge is usually a second-degree felony, says Find Law, carrying a term of imprisonment of two to 20 years and/or a fine of up to $10,000.
+A first-degree charge may be filed if the defendant was barred from marrying the victim or from living with the defendant in marriage-like conditions.

-Similarly, aggravated sexual assault is also a first degree felony charge, carrying a prison term of five to 99 years in a state penitentiary and a fine of up to $10,000.
+Similarly, aggravated sexual assault is also a first-degree felony charge, carrying a prison term of five to 99 years in a state penitentiary and a fine of up to $10,000.
 Conditions that can implement more severe penalties include assaulting a victim under the age of six or a victim under 14, who was assaulted with the use of a deadly weapon.
 This may also include the use of drugs to commit the assault, attempting to kill a child victim, or seriously harming the child.
 Under any one of these circumstances, a minimum sentence of 25 years may be imposed.